neoforged/Documentation/docs/misc/config.md

 ## Registering a Configuration

 Once a `ModConfigSpec` has been built, it must be registered to allow NeoForge to load, track, and sync the configuration settings as required.
 Configurations should be registered in the mod constructor via `ModConatiner#registerConfig`.
-A configuration can be registered with a given type representing the side the config belongs to, the `ModConfigSpec`, and optionally a specific file name for the configuration.
+A configuration can be registered with a [given type][configtype] representing the side the config belongs to, the `ModConfigSpec`, and optionally a specific file name for the configuration.

 ```java
 // In the main mod file with a ModConfigSpec CONFIG